sadawi/PrimarySource/README.md

 ## Overview

-**PrimarySource** is a Swift library for setting up data sources for UITableViews and UICollectionViews.
+This is a Swift library for setting up data sources for UITableViews and UICollectionViews.

 ```swift
 dataSource <<< Section(title: "Form") { section in